Policies of AccreditationThis section contains statements of the operating policies of ACEJMC. Scroll through, or click on the item you wish to see.

 While an appeal is pending and before a decision on the appeal is made by ACEJMC, there shall be no change in the accredited status for the institution making the appeal.

-ACEJMC invites all students, faculty, staff, administrators and other persons to report incidents in which they can present evidence that a unit or ACEJMC has violated accreditation standards, policies or procedures.
-The Council requires administrators of accredited units to inform their units of this invitation.
-The information must include the address and telephone number of ACEJMC.
-Such reports must be made in writing and should be addressed to the president of ACEJMC.
-ACEJMC maintains records of all complaints it receives and their resolution.
+Students, faculty, staff, administrators and other persons may report incidents in which they can present evidence an accredited unit or ACEJMC has violated accreditation standards, policies or procedures.
+The Council requires administrators of accredited units to inform their units of this policy.

 All meetings of the Accrediting Council and its committees are open to the public.
 This includes meetings of the Accrediting Committee and the Appeals Board.
 Votes on accrediting decisions are taken in open session.
 The Council may go into closed session when the discussion centers on individuals; however, no official action may be taken in closed session, and all other discussions that do not focus on individuals will be open.